esnitkin914/Comparative_Genomics/day3_morning/README.md

 > ***iv.
 Count number of variants between sequences***

 Now that we know which positions in the alignment are core and variable, we can extract these positions and count how many variants there are among our genomes.
-Do count pairwise variants we will use the dist.dna function in ape.
+To count pairwise variants we will use the dist.dna function in ape.
 The model parameter indicates that we want to compare sequences by counting differences.
 Print out the resulting matrix to see how different our genomes are.

 ```